4.4.2 - How to determine them?

 % higher than its value:

-These three forms of results are complementary and allow uncertainties to be reported to audiences with different levels of understanding of these issues.
+These three forms of results are complementary and make it possible to present uncertainties to audiences with different levels of understanding of these issues.

 Qualitative determination

 The qualitative determination of uncertainties for an emission source involves completing two matrices, one for the emission factor and the other for the activity data.
-To fill in these two matrices, the organization must assign a quality rating (Very good, Good, Average, Poor, Very poor) to each of the five characteristics of the activity data or the emission factor.
+To fill in these two matrices, the organisation shall assign a quality rating (Very good, Good, Average, Poor, Very poor) to each of the five characteristics of the activity data or of the emission factor.
 The meaning of the different characteristics is detailed below.

 Technical representativeness